 REPRESENTATIVE SAMPLING – In this type of sampling, representative samples are collected over a period of time, and then, the gross sample is analyzed later.
 It is essential that the sample collected should not react with the materials of the container in which it is stored and the physical and chemical properties of the gas should NOT change during storage.
 Care should be taken to reduce changes due to volatilization during storage.

-A general design of a gas sampling apparatus consist of –
+A general design of a gas sampling apparatus consists of –

 2) Sample delivery line and